manuel-mauky/EasyDI/README.md

+If you need to get instances from the dependency injection container in your business code you should use a `Provider` as constructor argument with the generic type of the classes you want to get.
+See the [Lazy Injection](#lazy-injection--lazy-instantiation) section.

-If you still need the possibility to get instances from the dependency injection container in your business code you should probably use this approach:
+If you still need the possibility to get instances of various types in your business code you should probably use this approach:

 ```java
 public static interface InstanceProvider {